VMM-365: The Global War on Terror

 The squadron expanded the accepted capabilities of the MV-22 by operating across the spectrum of Assault Support and displaying wide-ranging and flexible skill sets.
 Centering on the primary mission of a VMM, the Blue Knights conducted conventional insertion/extraction operations, narcotic raids, Aerial Reaction Forces, and Aerial Interdiction.
 On 25 March 2012, a flight of six Blue Knight Ospreys conducted the largest tiltrotor-borne insert in history by inserting 594 coalition personnel in support of Operation JAWS.
 VMM-365 also launched flights of three or more aircraft on 48 different occasions, to include 17 flights of five or more aircraft.
-Conducting long-range Casualty Evacuation missions within the critical "Golden Hour," leaflet drops in support of psychological operations, battlefield illumination missions for other MV-22s, and developing & operating as a Command and Control platform during three battalion-level operations are examples of some of the wide-ranging and innovative operations the Blue Knights successfully executed.

 The maintenance department's Emergency Reclamation Team was tested on several occasions; to include, 27 June 2012 when two separate aircraft received significant battle damage after inserting 1st Reconnaissance Battalion Marines to a tactical landing zone.
 One of these aircraft was forced to make an emergency landing to a nearby FOB after taking 12 enemy medium machine gun rounds.
 Less than 18 hours later, VMM-365 fixed the damaged aircraft and flew safely back to Camp Bastion.
 Throughout the deployment, the Blue Knights were engaged by enemy fire 26 times, returned fire 12 times, and sustained battle damage to five aircraft.